 New platform for energy balance and energy accounts: Statistics Norway has had a project running over several years on improving the energy balance and the energy accounts.
 The main phase was published in 2017 with results for 2010-2016 (Statistics Norway (Annually-a), Hendriks et al. (2017)).
 The project entails both new technical solutions and methodological changes.
-The project is expected to streamline national and international reporting of energy statistics, and increase consistency in the different reportings.
-The relationships with other statistics will be improved, in particular with respect to emissions to air from energy use.
-It will also improve transparency between energy and emission statistics.
+The has streamlined national and international reporting of energy statistics, and increased consistency in the different reportings.
+The relationships with other statistics has been improved, in particular with respect to emissions to air from energy use.
+It has also improved transparency between energy and emission statistics.